tokio-rs/website/content/docs/getting-started/echo.md

 Now that we have incoming client connections, we should handle them.

 We just want to copy all data read from the socket back onto the socket itself (e.g. "echo").
-We can use the standard [`AsyncReadExt::copy`] trait method to do precisely this.
+We can use the standard [`io::copy`] function to do precisely this.

-The `copy` method is called on the source where to read from and takes one argument, where to write to.
+The `copy` function takes two arguments, where to read from and where to write to.
 We only have one argument, though, with `socket`.
 Luckily there's a method, [`split`] , which will split a readable and writeable stream into its two halves.
 This operation allows us to work with each stream independently, such as pass them as two